 We work with companies at a variety of stages — anywhere from company formation (pre-seed) all the way to Series B or beyond as can be seen from our portfolio companies.

-Given our unique access to talent, tools and best practices from the commercial game industry, we believe we can add value to edtech startups across the company’s life cycle.
+Given our unique access to talent, tools and best practices from the commercial game industry and edtech, we believe we can add value to edtech startups across the company’s life cycle.

 How do teams apply to co.lab?